2019-21 Realignment Information

 Contact: UHSAA Executive Director Rob Cuff: email@example.com

-UHSAA Board of Trustees Considering Format and Procedures for Alignment of Schools
+UHSAA Board of Trustees Approves Format and Procedures for Alignment of Schools

-The Utah High School Activities Association (UHSAA) will adopt format and procedures to align member schools into classifications and regions for years 2019-2021.
+The Utah High School Activities Association (UHSAA) Board of Trustees approved the format and procedures to align member schools into classifications and regions for school years 2019-2021.
+Following a public hearing on Thursday, March 22, the UHSAA Board of Trustees approved the final format and procedures regarding the 2019-2021 realignment of member schools.

-Under the proposal, the UHSAA Board of Trustees will review and gather input from member schools and districts regarding the recommendation and adopt a final alignment format and procedures in March.
-As proposed, once October 1 enrollment numbers are released by the State Office of Education, schools will be assigned to a classification based on enrollment.
-Once schools are assigned to a classification, they will be assigned to regions within the classifications and a public hearing will be held.
+Once October 1 enrollment numbers are released by the State Office of Education, schools will be assigned to a classification.
+Once schools are assigned to a classification, they will be assigned to a region within the classification and a public hearing on placement of member schools will be held in December.

-The assignment of schools to regions will be completed in November, allowing time for schools and the new regions to organize and schedule for the two-year alignment period.
+The assignment of schools to regions will be completed in December, allowing time for schools and the new regions to organize and make schedules for the two-year alignment period.
 The first contests under the new alignment will take place the following August in 2019.
 The enrollment data upon which the alignment is based will be less than one year old.
 The UHSAA Board of Trustees retains the responsibility for realignment of all member schools.

-1. In classifying and aligning schools for participation in Association activities, the Board of Trustees shall have plenary power to make such classifications and alignments as shall promote the best interests of the Association.
+- In classifying and aligning schools for participation in Association activities, the Board of Trustees shall have plenary power to make such classification and alignments as shall promote the best interests of the Association.

 - Voting Members of the Realignment Committee include the following: a chairperson, six Board of Trustees members (one from each classification), six Executive Committee members (one from each classification) a charter school representative, a private school representative and an athletic director.